Finding the Right Business Intelligence Tool

 ‘Market Execution’ takes into account a blend of product, sales and marketing strategy as well as certain organizational, financial and geographical considerations.

-There are two separate inclusion criteria to be reviewed in the BARC Score: the first is associated with a software vendor’s products and the other is linked to the financial results relating to their BI tools.
-To be evaluated in this BARC Score, a vendor has to have a strong focus on providing BI functionality and supply four out of six technologies from the following functional portfolio:
+There are two separate inclusion criteria categories for this BARC Score: the first is associated with a vendor’s products and the other is linked to the financial results relating to those products.
+To be evaluated in this BARC Score, a vendor has to have a strong focus on providing BI and analytics functionality and supply four out of six technologies from the following functional portfolio:

-In addition, the vendor has to generate a minimum of 15 million EUR in license revenue per year with the above product set, spread across at least two separate geographies.
+In addition, the vendor has to generate a minimum of 15 million Euros in license revenue per year with the above product set, spread across at least two separate geographies.
+Furthermore, the product set must have a significant number of implementations and license revenues across different geographies to be considered as global.
 As individual geographies we consider:

-Vendors with an open source business model are compared by their total revenue because those companies do not charge a license for their products, but an annual subscription fee.
+Vendors with an open source business model are evaluated by their total revenue because they do not charge a license fee for their products, but an annual subscription fee.

 Score Regions